-A bill has been introduced in the Texas House of Representatives today which would establish a whole plant medical marijuana program.
+Two Republican legislators in the Texas House of Representatives have signed on as authors of legislation which would establish a whole plant medical marijuana program.